ChintanK8080/ChintanK8080/README.md

 - <img src="https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/favicon.ico" alt="Bloc Logo" width="20"/> Bloc Pattern
 - <img src="https://firebase.google.com/images/brand-guidelines/logo-logomark.png" alt="Firebase Logo" width="20"/> Firebase
 - HTML, CSS, JS

-## 🔧 Projects

-### Project 1: [Project Name]

-Brief description of the project and its significance.
-Highlight the technologies used and your role in the project.

-### Project 2: [Project Name]

-Brief description of the project and its significance.
-Highlight the technologies used and your role in the project.

 ...

 ## 📫 Connect with Me